Stabilizability and lower spectral radius for linear switched systems with singular matrices: Introduction

-In section $2$, we show the $\tilde{\rho}$ is lower bounded by $\check{\rho}$ divided by the cardinality of $\mathcal{M}$ and give one more situation when $\tilde{\rho}=\check{\rho}$.
-Section $3$ is dedicated to the stabilizability radius of the two dimensional switched system with a singular matrix and a matrix with complex eigenvalues.
-We also show the Hausdorff dimension of the parameter set such that $\tilde{\rho} = c, 0 \leq c < 1$ is zero.
-Section $4$ contains several examples of switched systems with singular matrices about relationship between smallest singular value and $\tilde{\rho}$.
+In section $2$, we show the $\tilde{\rho}$ is lower bounded by $\check{\rho}$ divided by the cardinality of $\mathcal{M}$.
+Section $3$ is dedicated to the switched systems with rank one singular matrices, The lower spectral radius equals stabilizability radius for such systems.
+Other properties of such systems are discussed as well.
+In section $4$ and $5$, we discuss the stabilizability radius of the two dimensional switched system with two matrices and one of them is a singular matrix.
+Section $4$ is about switched system with a singular matrix and a rotation matrix, i.e. with complex eigenvalues.
+We also show the parameter set, such that $\tilde{\rho} = c, 0 \leq c < 1$ and the optimal sequence is infinitely long and aperiodic, has zero Hausdorff dimension in this section.
+Section $5$ is about switched system with a singular matrix and a hyperbolic matrix, i.e. with real eigenvalues.
+The condition when optimal sequence is infinitely long and aperiodic of these systems is also discussed.
+Section $6$ contains several examples of switched systems with singular matrices about the relationship between the smallest singular value and $\tilde{\rho}$.
 One strategy of finding the optimal switching law is also mentioned.